ravichandrayb/agentic_trader/README.md

-# 📊 Stock Strategy LangGraph
+# 📊 Stock Trading Strategy using AI agents with LangGraph

 An AI-powered, agentic framework to generate, backtest, evaluate, and report trading strategies for Indian stock market equities using Zerodha Kite, LangGraph, and vectorbt.